guibirow/ckad/Tips.md

 ---
 ## Tools

-The following is a list of tools commonly used while working with kubernetes.
-Knowing the basics of these tools will save you some time during the exam.
+The following is a list of tools you should be familiar when working with kubernetes.
+Knowing the basics of these tools will save you some time during the exam and also on daily activities.

 ---
 ### bash

 Bash is the default shell in most linux distros, the VM running the test will have it, making good use of the shell is the first priority for anyone working with kubernetes.

 **Alias**:
-aliases are very useful to save time with commands that are done really often, in the exam, you will type the `kubectl` command many times, the command itself is not long, but savind some time is valuable given the short.
+Aliases are very useful to save time with commands that are done really often, in the exam, you will type the `kubectl` command many times, the command itself is not long, but savind some time is valuable given the short.
 The command can be aliased to:

 `alias k=kubectl`